jdromeiro/.NET-Developer-Questions/README.md

 A class defines a family of objects that share the same characteristics.
 In short, a class works as a template for an object, and an object is an instance of a class.

 **6. What is the difference between overriding and overloading a method?**
 To override a method means to give it a different behaviour than the one it has in one of the classes he derives from.
-To overload a method is to provide different signatures (number of parameters) to methods that have the same name and are expected to do the same thing.
+To overload a method is to provide different signatures (number and type of parameters) to methods that have the same name and are expected to do the same thing.

 **7. What's the difference between a static method and a non-static method?**
 A static method belongs to the class and a non-static method belongs to an object.
 That means that static methods can be accessed without instantiating an object of that class, while non-static methods require instantiation.